 Aerial Photograph Collection

 The Map & Aerial Photography Library has an extensive (over 700,000 prints) aerial photograph collection of Oregon.
 Due to size and complexity we cannot make aerial photographs available on a walk-in basis.
 Be sure to contact us several days in advance of needing to view photographs.
-To access the aerial photographs, contact us using the Academic Request Form or the Public Request Form.
-You may also email us a email@example.com or call (541) 346-4565 with questions about access and coverage.
+To access the aerial photographs, please either fill out a request form, email us at email@example.com, or call (541) 346-4565 with questions about access and coverage.

 Our earliest photographs were taken in 1929.
 For many areas we have aerial photographs from every decade from the 1930s up to the present.
 We also have coverage of other areas, such as those near the Oregon border (for example, Vancouver, WA).
 The majority of our collection is vertical photography taken looking straight down.
 We have very little oblique photography taken at an angle that would show the sides of building, etc.